MushroomObserver/developer-startup/README.md

     % vagrant ssh

-On Windows machines this may require installing an ssh client like [PuTTY][].
+Some Windows machines this may require installing an ssh client like [PuTTY][].
 Attempting to run `vagrant ssh` will give you the parameters you need to give to [PuTTY][].
 Note: if you have Git installed with the Unix tools you will not need to install [PuTTY][].
+Note: As of Nov 11, 2022 Windows 10 & 11 [have built in ssh support](https://learn.microsoft.com/en-us/windows/terminal/tutorials/ssh).

 You have been successful if the final output line is: